-Editor's Note: During November, which is World Quality Month, IndustryWeek has been reviving archived articles of interviews conducted by our editors with the "gurus" of quality -- Deming, Juran, Crosby, and in this article, Armand V. Feigenbaum, who died earlier this month.
-It was a lengthy, robust conversation, so it we have broken the interview into several articles.
+Editor's Note: IndustryWeek has been reviving archived articles of interviews conducted by our editors with the "gurus" of quality -- Deming, Juran, Crosby, and in this article, Armand V. Feigenbaum, who died in November 2014.
+It was a lengthy, robust conversation, so we have broken the interview into several articles.
 This is Part 1.
 The second installment is available at Dr. Armand Feigenbaum on the Cost of Quality and the Hidden Factory.
+The article originally appeared in 1994.

 Often linked with Dr. W. Edwards Deming and Dr. Joseph Juran as one of the three "gurus" who taught quality to the Japanese in the 1950s, Dr. Armand "Val" Feigenbaum is now known as a worldwide implementer of total quality systems via General Systems Co.
 Inc. (GSC), the Pittsfield, Mass.-based firm of engineers he formed with his brother Donald in 1968.